Allx92/Digitization-Playbook/Export.md

 1. Navigate to 'FINDER' which is the second tile using `Command+tab` shortcut key.
 2. Navigate to 'Pictures' and find your project name and select 'Output'.
-3. Drag and drop the image file/s to the FINAL_Export File.
+3. Drag and drop the image file/s to the 'FINAL_Export File'.
 4. Move 'FINAL_Export' file  to its respective Storage.